timescale/tsbs/README.md

 (Note: The use of more than one worker thread does lead to a non-deterministic ordering of events when writing and/or querying the databases.)

-There are four phases when using the benchmark suite: data generation, data loading, query generation, and query execution.
+There are five phases when using the benchmark suite: data generation, data loading, query generation, query execution, and query validation.

 ### Phase 1: Data generation